getreu/tp-note/docs/source/tpnote--manpage.md

 Tp-Note is shipped with a default internal configuration that can be customized by merging a series of configuration files from various locations into the default values.
 This happens in the following order:

-1. Unix and MacOS only: '`/etc/tpnote/tpnote.toml`'
+1. Unix and macOS only: '`/etc/tpnote/tpnote.toml`'
 2. The file the environment variable '`TPNOTE_CONFIG`' points to.
 3. The user's configuration file:
    - Unix: '`~/.config/tpnote/tpnote.toml`'
    - Windows: '`C:\Users\<LOGIN>\AppData\Roaming\tpnote\config\tpnote.toml>`'
-   - MacOS: '`/Users/<LOGIN>/Library/Application Support/tpnote`'
+   - macOS: '`/Users/<LOGIN>/Library/Application Support/tpnote`'
-4. At startup all parent directories of the note file path '`<PATH>`'are searched for a marker file named '`.tpnote.toml`'.
+4. At startup all parent directories of the note file path '`<PATH>`' are searched for a marker file named '`.tpnote.toml`'.
 If found, the document root moves from '`/`' to the found location.
 If present and its content is not empty, Tp-Note interprets the file's content as configuration file.